 The gas cylinder also referred to as the gas lift or pneumatic cylinder causes some of the most common chair problems.
 If you have a gas cylinder which ceases to work correctly, you'll find that you are slowly sinking while sitting in your home office chair.
 Some of the most common reasons for this happening include:

 - Defective gas cylinder: The only option is to order a replacement.
 Most manufacturers have warranties on this part, and you can contact the manufacturer directly.

 - Weight recommendation for the chair has been exceeded: Many chairs have been rated for a maximum of 225 pounds.
 If you weigh more than that, ask about chairs with higher ratings; you may have to consider special ordering a chair.

-- Age of the gas cylinder: Some gas cylinders naturally stop working properly over time.
-You may have a chair for more than 10 years, and suddenly the gas cylinder begins sinking.
+- Age of the gas cylinder: Some gas cylinders naturally stop working correctly over time.
+You may have a chair for more than ten years, and suddenly the gas cylinder begins sinking.
 At that point, the gas cylinders have reached the end of its life, and if you love your chair, inquire about ordering a replacement gas cylinder and installing the new one.